r-vage/ComfyUI_RvTools/Readme/Smart_Language_Model_Loader_Guide.md

 2. **Structure requests:** Use numbered lists for multiple aspects
 3. **Use examples:** Show desired output format in prompt
 4. **Iterate:** Refine prompts based on outputs

+### Template Sharing

+1. **Create shareable templates:** Templates with both URLs and local paths work for everyone
+2. **After download:** Save your template to add local paths while keeping URLs
+3. **Share with confidence:** Recipients without local files will auto-download; those with files will use local copy
+4. **Filename flexibility:** MMProj files are detected even if filenames differ from template
+5. **URL preservation:** When saving templates after auto-detection, both repo_id and mmproj_url are preserved automatically

 ### Workflow Integration